Learn more about development or demolition projects in your neighborhood and when we send out notices about projects.

 We also post current public notices for land use decisions.
 Search for land use decisions by area of the city (like "Northwest decisions"), by neighborhood (for example, "Goose Hollow") and by type ("Adjustment review.").

-You can also call the Zoning Information Line phone number to talk to a planner to learn more about a specific development project in your area.
+You can also call the General Inquiries phone number to talk to a planner to learn more about a specific development project in your area.
 Have the address available when you call.

 Learn more about a development project during the land use review process